Why are the Elderly more at Risk of Dehydration?

 The common dehydration test of pinching your skin and observing its ability to relax back does not work as an accurate indicator.
 With age, skin becomes dry, thin, and inelastic.
 Even well-hydrated elderly people would fail this test .

 Instead, the elderly should glance at their armpits or tounge for signs of dehydration, like more severe skin cracks or furrows [4,5].

 How Can the Elderly Prevent and Treat Dehydration?

-When in doubt, drink more water.
+When in doubt, the elderly should drink more water to recover from dehydration.
 As with other ailments, maintaining proper fluid intake is key .
 The elderly should consult their physicians for more details.
 Doctors know best, and can help tailor the elderly’s needs according to lifestyle and medications.
 Lots of prescription drugs suppress thirst, or otherwise mess with the body’s normal ability to regulate water and temperature levels, so it’s important to keep their potential effects in mind.
 As with everyone else, heat waves only worsen the problem in the elderly, so they should take special care to drink plenty of water when it’s hot out .

 The Elderly Should Take Special Care to Remain Properly Hydrated

 Being human is an exhausting endeavor, even for the most sedentary of us.
 Dehydration happens as a natural consequence of our biology.
 Unfortunately, dehydration hits the elderly the hardest.
 While self-care through hydration is important, it’s doubly important for the elderly to maintain a healthy intake of water and balanced salts.